 Will others join Muñoz and some of the San Gabriel cities in planning a way out of the morass?
 Perhaps the City and County of Los Angeles can shed the image of dominance if they are instead positioned as “early adopters” that can drive costs down for the smaller cities.
 This can be done if their plans include modular technologies and programs that can be scaled down to suit the needs of smaller cities.
 As economies of scale are realized through early adopters, smaller cities can be given more flexible schedules to comply with the MS4 permit.

 Perhaps environmental and community groups that are sensitive to smaller city needs, including environmental health, can be given a meaningful place at the negotiating table which is traditionally dominated by richer coastal and Northern California environmental groups.
 Water suppliers also deserve a meaningful place at the table given that the costs of cleaning stormwater, based upon the assumption that it can be stored as a water supply source, is being shifted to them in some proposals.
 These are just a few ideas but it’s time to breakthrough the fears and get to work.

-Maria Mehranian is currently Chief Financial Officer of Cordoba Corporation and a former Board Chair and Member of the Los Angeles Regional Water Quality Control Board
+Maria Mehranian is a former Board Chair and Member of the Los Angeles Regional Water Quality Control Board

 Adán Ortega is President of OSG, Ortega Strategies Group, and a former executive with the Metropolitan Water District of Southern California and former member of the California Water Commission